 - If you had selected 'Don’t import existing products now', when you create a new product in Shopify, QuickBooks Commerce will import the product into the system.

 - QuickBooks Commerce will import all new orders with any status.

 - If historical orders are imported into QuickBooks Commerce, it will commit inventory to the order, making it unavailable for sale until the order is canceled or fulfilled.

 3. Product Sync

 From within the QuickBooks Commerce installation wizard, choose how you would like your product information to sync between QuickBooks Commerce and Shopify.

 - Sync all product information: QuickBooks Commerce will become your business’ master of inventory and product details.
 Once connected, any future updates that you want to make to your Shopify products should be done from within QuickBooks Commerce.
 This could include stock levels, prices, images, or product information.

-- Sync product prices & stock levels: QuickBooks Commerce will only be the master of your product prices and stock levels.
+- Sync product prices & stock levels only: QuickBooks Commerce will only be the master of your product prices and stock levels.
 Once connected, QuickBooks Commerce will only update your Shopify product prices and stock levels whenever there are changes in stock levels or prices.

-- Don’t sync any product information: QuickBooks Commerce will not change or update your products on Shopify.
+- Don’t sync any product information: QuickBooks Commerce will not change, update or publish any of your products to Shopify.
 Once connected, QuickBooks Commerce will only import and manage orders from Shopify.